0xPolygonZero/plonky-block-proof-gen/README.md

 Library for generating proofs from proof IR.

+# DEPRECATION NOTICE

+The content of this project has been merged into [0xPolygonZero/proof-protocol-decoder](https://github.com/0xPolygonZero/proof-protocol-decoder).
+This repository is hence deprecated and archived.

+# General Usage (Extremely rough, will change)

 For the time being, the only library that produces proof IR is currently [plonky-edge-block-trace-parser](https://github.com/0xPolygonZero/plonky-edge-block-trace-parser).
 Down the road, the IR will be produced by decoding the proof gen protocol.

-# General Usage (Extremely rough, will change)

 In [proof_gen.rs](https://github.com/0xPolygonZero/plonky-block-proof-gen/blob/main/src/proof_gen.rs), there are three core functions: